beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 				<rateEpochBranchRates idref="epochRates"/>
 ```

-In addition, we will also add the calibrations in the prior block.
+In addition, we will also add the calibrations to the prior block.
 These calibrations are important in our analysis as these are the data that BEAST uses to inform our TDR model.
 These ten internal node calibrations and one MRCA calibration were presented in the study of [Aiewsakun and Katzourakis (2015)](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-015-0408-z).
 Paste the following codes in the prior block: